Gilles Comeau giving a lecture at the MHRI conference

 About the Conference

-The Music and Health Research Institute (MHRI) is opening its 4th annual conference (Apr 27 to 30, 2026) to proposals for oral presentations and posters as well as round tables and workshops highlighting research and outstanding practices at the intersection of music and health.
-Take a look at the program from the last conference!
+The Music and Health Research Institute (MHRI) will hold its 4th annual conference on April 27 to 30, 2026, featuring oral presentations, postersround tables and workshops highlighting research and outstanding practices at the intersection of music and health.

 If you have questions, please contact Anna Zumbansen and Erin Parkes, chairs of the MHRI 2026 conference committee, by sending an e-mail to Music.Health@uottawa.ca